Yes! Please call the office at 502-363-0967 to arrange an appointment with one of our vets.

 We serve the Louisville metro area, southern Indiana, and Lexington.
-In the winter we are in south Florida, primarily at Palm Meadows and Wellington.
+In the winter we continue to serve our Kentucky clientele, while also providing veterinary services to clients in south Florida, primarily at Palm Meadows and Wellington.

 Please call the office at 502-363-0967 to schedule an appointment with one of our vets.
 Usually within 24 to 48 hours.
 How soon your horse can be seen will depend on the availability of the vet.

 Parasitic worms live in the intestines of horses and ponies.
 Smaller numbers of worms can be tolerated causing no harmful effects.
 Larger worm infestations can cause a wide range of illnesses including diarrhea, colic and, in some cases, death.
 Proper pasture management and a regular worming protocol will assist in keeping the intestinal population of worms under control.
 Developing the proper worming protocol for your equine is best decided with your veterinarian as some equine patients are more susceptible to infestation than others.

 The term “colic” means abdominal pain.
 There are several symptoms ranging from mild to severe.
 Symptoms include: dullness, adopting a “straining to urinate” stance, repeatedly looking or biting at the flanks or abdomen, repeatedly laying down and rolling or thrashing uncontrollably, or pawing insistently at the ground.